-Temporary Total Disability – This means that you can receive benefits while you’re under the care of your doctor and unable to work.
+Temporary Total Disability – You’re entitled to benefits from your employer while you’re under the care of your doctor and unable to work.

-Permanent Disability – This means that, in some way, your injury will affect you and your ability to work for the rest of your life.
+Permanent Disability – This term means that your injury will affect you, in some way, for the rest of your life.

-Vocational Rehabilitation – If an injury prevents you from returning to work, your employer may have to provide vocational training or retain you.
+Vocational Rehabilitation – When an injury prevents you from returning to work, your employer may be responsible for vocational training or retaining services for another position.

-Occupational Diseases – This refers to diseases and illnesses that happen because of unsafe or poor working conditions.
+Occupational Diseases – Occupation diseases refer to illnesses and conditions that happen because of a poorly maintained or unsanitary workplace.

 Spinal & Spinal Cord Injuries – These are the most serious injuries that we deal with – call us if you’ve received a debilitating injury!